 Threshing was usually carried out in an isolated plot of land called threshing floor.
 Some threshing floor were flattened circular or paved surface (outdoor) but usually in a small-scale farming, the floor used to be a stone or a wooden plank.
 Outdoor floors were a common property used by a whole village.
 But unfortunately, modern machines and technologies outsourced floor.

-Get to know about various separation techniques like handpicking, winnowing, and seiving etc by subscribing BYJU’s on youtube.
+Get to know about various separation techniques like hand-picking, winnowing, and seiving etc by subscribing BYJU’S on YouTube.
 Separation methods can also be classified on the state of substances to be separated.
-If it is in liquid state then it can be separated using methods like chromatography, decantation, filtration etc. If it is in solid state then it substances can be seggregated from the mixture using the methods like winnowing, seiving etc. Also experience a magnificient way of teaching by downloading Byju’s-The Learning app or you can also visit us on byjus.com.
+If it is in liquid state then it can be separated using methods like chromatography, decantation, filtration etc. If it is in solid state than the substances can be segregated from the mixture using the methods like winnowing, seiving etc.

 Also experience a magnificent way of teaching by downloading BYJU’S – The Learning app or you can also visit us on BYJU’S.